Joon-Klaps/viralrecon/docs/output.md

 </details>

 [BCFtools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in [VCF](https://vcftools.github.io/specs.html) and its binary counterpart BCF format.
-It can also used be used to generate statistics and counts obtained from VCF files as used here.
+It can also be used to generate statistics and counts obtained from VCF files as used here.

 ![MultiQC - BCFTools variant counts](images/mqc_bcftools_stats_plot.png)